What is a structural relaxation calculation?¶

 Relaxations are usually classified by the number of degrees of freedom allowed to relax during the calculation, which may include:

 - Cell shape - angles between lattice vectors

 - Cell size - length of lattice vectors and/or parameters

-Default settings include the relaxation of the atoms, cell shape, and cell size of the structure.
-Experienced users can open up the input files to edit the exact behavior, as explained in this page.
+Default settings include the relaxation of all three above aspects of the crystal structure.
+Experienced users can open the input files to edit the exact behavior, as explained in this page.

 For large structures where a full relaxation of cell size is not computationally feasible, priority should be given to relaxing atomic positions.

 Please visit the relaxation tutorial for a more expansive and detailed look at adding a relaxation calculation as part of a workflow.